 In particular, in the current implementation of coroutines, a coroutine scope exists to offer "structured concurrency" across multiple coroutines.
 In particular, if one coroutine in a scope crashes, all coroutines in the scope are canceled.
-We will explore structured concurrency more in an upcoming chapter.

 Where Scopes Come From

 Lots of things in the coroutine system create scopes.
 We have created a few scopes already, without even realizing it.